 After you have written and tested your connector, you are ready for publishing!
 You can choose to make the connector only available to your private company or available to any Domo user.
-Follow the guide below to submit for approval.
+Follow the guide below to submit the connector for approval.
 Once approved, your connector is ready to go!

 Submit for Publishing